BryanRoubos/Law-Vely/README.md

 - Allows users to track and save legislations.
 - Users can add notes and filter legislation summaries.
 - Firebase database integration to store user preferences and legislation data.
-- Users can report issues via a contact for
+- Users can report issues via a contact form.

 ## Installation